arbyste/jp-mining-note/docs/docs/importing.md

 <!--
-The biggest example is frequency list information, as it requires special HTML + CSS formatting that can only be specified in the Yomichan Templates section.
+The biggest example is frequency list information, as it requires special HTML + CSS formatting that can only be specified in the Yomitan Templates section.
 -->

 ---